pinyoothotaboot/rust-fast-hashtable/README.md

 ## Incomming

 - IDict : The dictionary support key is integer
-- SSet  : The hashset support key is string
 - ISet  : The hashset support key is integer
 - Optimized all data structor